 Mullany e-Mentoring supports young people to build on their aspirations and gain knowledge and skills to help them take steps towards a career of their choice.

-Delivered through the medium of a secure and safe online platform, the project focuses its support on young people who would ordinarily find it more difficult to access quality advice and support as few if any in their family or wider support network has followed the path that they would like to pursue.
+Delivered through the medium of a secure and safe bilingual, online platform, the project focuses its support on young people who would ordinarily find it more difficult to access quality advice and support as few if any in their family or wider support network has followed the path that they would like to pursue.

 We match you with students based on your areas of expertise and their stated interests.
 Over an 8-10 week period (called a ‘session’) we provide suggested weekly themes of support and online resources, and students are encouraged to exchange messages with you on areas including: